-However, being too social could be making you gaining fat.
+However, being too social could be making you gain fat.
 Social meetings usually involve food or drinks which can without a doubt add unwanted calories to your diet so while attending any party or gathering try to control your intake from gaining unwanted extra fat.

-Ads, photos, and posts on social media like Facebook Instagram Whatsapp youtube encourage cravings, and that can lead to an unhealthy consumption.
+Ads, photos, and posts on social media like Facebook Instagram Whatsapp youtube encourage cravings, and that can lead to unhealthy consumption.

 8-Sitting too long: